 The biggest difference in dog hair and dog fur is the growth cycle, length, and texture.

 Both human and dog hair go through the same cycles of hair growth.
 Let’s take a closer look at each one to help you better understand the canine coat.

 - Catagen: The transitional phase that signals the end of active hair growth, and the outer root sheath attaches to the root of the hair.

 - Telogen: The hair is neither resting nor growing.

 - Exogen: The hair stops growing and starts falling out to make room for new hair.
 In canines, this is what we refer to as shedding.

 Depending on genetic factors, some dogs can remain in the active growth stage from anywhere from years to only a few weeks or months.
 Longer growth cycles typically mean that a dog will shed less.

-Double coated dogs like the Pug will spend more time in the exogen phase, especially during the summer months.
+Double coated Pugs will spend more time in the exogen phase, especially during the summer months.
 This is why most dogs will shed heavily during the summer months in preparation for their winter coat.

 Texture: Fur VS Hair